-For the latest update of this tubeless tire review, I’ve measured 25mm and 28mm tires on wheels whose inside and outside rim widths are representative of tubeless-ready road disc wheels you may own or can buy.
-Those rims range from 19mm inside, 26mm outside with a hooked rim to 25mm wide inside, 32+mm wide outside using a hookless rim.
+For the latest update of this tubeless tire review, I’ve measured 25mm and 28mm tires on wheels whose inside and outside rim widths represent tubeless-ready road disc wheels you may own or can buy.
+Those rims range from 19mm inside, 26mm outside with a hooked rim to 25mm wide inside, and 32+mm wide outside using a hookless rim.

-Depending on the rim and tire size, I inflate the tires to 60psi/4.1bar and/or 80psi/5.5bar for these tire measurements on hooked rims.
-I’ve used these pressures in part for continuity with the database I’ve built to measure tire-rim combinations over the years.
+Depending on the rim and tire size, I inflate the tires to 60psi/4.1 bar and/or 80psi/5.5 bar for these tire measurements on hooked rims.
+I’ve used these pressures partly for continuity with the database I’ve built to measure tire-rim combinations over the years.
 Luckily, those pressures continue to be in the range recommended to many of us cycling enthusiasts when we plug our weight, rim and tire sizes, and other factors into one of the tire pressure guides.

 To give this some context, the recommended inflation pressure for a 150lb/68kg rider using a 25mm tire on a rim with a 21mm inside width is in the neighborhood of 70psi.
 A 180lb/82kg rider with the same tire and rim would want to increase that pressure to 80psi or so.

 If you are unsure what pressure is best for you, take a look at one of the guides and experiment with what they suggest.
-The easiest one, and frankly one I’ve found recommend a pressure closest to where I end up after my experiments lowering the pressure further is available from ENVE (which sells both wheels and tires).
+The easiest one recommends a pressure closest to where I end up after my experiments of lowering the pressure further is available from ENVE (which sells both wheels and tires).
 SRAM (parent of wheelset and tire seller Zipp) and Silca (seller of tire pumps) also have tire pressure calculators you can use.

-I discuss the differences between these three and how to come up with the right pressure for you in the post I linked to at the beginning of this section.
+I discuss the differences between these three and how to create the right pressure for you in the post I linked to at the beginning of this section.

 A couple more things to finish off this preamble.
 Since the front wheel affects your aero performance far more than the rear, I’ve done all the tire rim-tire combinations on the front wheel.
 If you can’t decide between prioritizing aero performance and comfort, you have my permission to put a wider tire on the rear wheel.
 It won’t matter that much to your aero performance unless you are doing a 40K time trial type of event.